jakuta-tech/censys-subdomain-finder/README.md

 # Censys subdomain finder

+**Important note**: As of late 2024, Censys does not provide API access to free accounts anymore.

 This is a tool to enumerate subdomains using the Certificate Transparency logs stored in [Censys Search](https://search.censys.io).
 It should return any subdomain who has ever been issued a SSL certificate by a public CA.

 See it in action: